tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/time-service.md

 This API allows to schedule non periodic task in script after specified duration.
 This API takes time duration after which task will be scheduled. scheduleOnceFromNow internally creates instance of utc time considering specified in duration.
 Following example shows scheduling task after 1 hour from current utc time.
-This a handle to cancel the execution of the task if it hasn't been executed already.
+This returns a handle to cancel the execution of the task if it hasn't been executed already.

 Kotlin
 :   @@snip [TimeServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/TimeServiceDslExample.kts) { #schedule-once-from-now }